DPWelsh/Codabunga/content/posts/ginas-first-project.md

 Now that I had access to the subreddits, a question popped into my head.
 What type of data did I want to scrape from these communities?

 Submissions to Reddit come in various data formats such as text, images, links, and videos.
 When I looked at the subreddits with my naked (human) eye, I noticed that a lot of submissions (the contributions created by ‘original poster’ users) were in the image data format.
-This kind of format was useless for what I was trying to do with my project since I needed actual text to make sense of the data linguistically using NLTK.
+This kind of format was useless for what I was trying to do with my project since I needed actual text to make sense of the data linguistically.
 As a result, I narrowed the format of my data collection to subreddit comments, since they contained the most raw text that I needed for linguistic analysis.
-They also come with the bonus of providing insight into how users on the subreddit react personally to submissions.

 I assigned variables to the PRAW comments() function that scraped 300 comments from /r/antiwork and /r/productivity respectively: